MSobocki/Rock-Paper-Scissors-Python/README.md

 RPS.py - source file with code
 RPS.exe - made with pyinstall

-All lines of code has comments about how each funcion works
+All lines of code has comments about how each funcion works.

-if you want to create your own executable use in console: pip install pyinstaller   (if you dont have already) pyinstaller -F RPS.py
+if you want to create your own executable use in console:

+Install pyinstaller using PIP - if you haven't already:

+	pip install pyinstaller

+Then compile your file:

+	pyinstaller -F RPS.py